bryan-wu/ZombieBattleUnity/README.md

 * Play the game according to the instructions under number 4
 * Exit by closing the window
 #### For Mac:
+* Download the zip file **include a link here**
+* unzip it
+* May need to change the setting in system preference, security & privacy, allow app downloaded from: check "anywhere" so that Mac won'r prevent you from running our game
+* Double clicks to open the upzipped file.
+1. make sure to check the Windowed option so that you can close the game window.
+2. can keep the default screen resolution but some parts of the battle ground will be cut off depending on different kinds of Mac.
+That's something we need to fix later (mentioned below).
+3. click play
+* Play the game according to the instructions under number 4
+* Exit by closing the window
 ## 2. Include any necessary details about where to store data files too.
 * All the data files will be in the downloaded folder
 ## 3. Also include any other special information we need to know in order to test your system properly (a list of known bugs, for example).